- Open Access

 Pearson correlation between the relative tumor position, the total treatment time and the tumor position reproducibility

-The relative tumor positions and Pearson correlations between the relative tumor position and SD of the tumor position reproducibility
+The median relative tumor positions were 0.62, 0.68 and 0.42 in the ML, CC and AP directions, respectively.
+We did not detect any significant Pearson correlations between the relative tumor position and the tumor position reproducibility in any direction for all CBCT images (P > 0.05) (Table 3).

 The maximum, minimum and median total treatment time (from the pre-correction to the post-treatment CBCT images) was 49, 9 and 20 min, respectively.
 There was no significant Pearson correlation between the total treatment time and the tumor position reproducibility (post-treatment) in any direction (P > 0.05).